 Due to this, we take great care when choosing products, to ensure their traceability and integrity.
 Where possible, our products are sourced from well-managed forests that are governed by strict environmental accreditation programmes.

 MGM Timber has been granted certification by CATG, a leading certification body accredited by UKAS (United Kingdom Accreditation Service).
-This covers the Program for the Endorsement of Forest Certification (PEFC) Chain of Custody Scheme, and the Forest Stewardship Council® (FSC)® Chain of Custody Scheme.
+This covers the Program for the Endorsement of and the Forest Stewardship council® (FSC)® chain of custody scheme, C015696 and the Forest Certification (PEFC) Chain of Custody Scheme.

 A seedling stand can be created by planting, sowing or natural regeneration.
 Commercial plantation rotations vary between 50–120 years.